Skip to main content

 Ground + Ice

 Classic competitive coverage.
-Ground hits Electric, Steel, Fire, Rock, Poison.
-Ice covers Flying, Grass, Dragon, Ground.
+Ground breaks Electric, Steel, Fire, Rock, and Poison, while Ice checks Flying, Grass, Dragon, and Ground.

-Successful defensive cores pair types that cover each other's weaknesses:
+Strong defensive cores pair types that naturally cover each other's weaknesses:

 Hidden Power and Type Coverage

-• • Electric types using Hidden Power Ice for Dragon coverage
+• Electric attackers running Hidden Power Ice for Dragon coverage.

-• • Psychic types using Hidden Power Fighting for Steel coverage
+• Psychic attackers using Hidden Power Fighting to pressure Steel and Dark checks.

-• • Fire types using Hidden Power Rock for opposing Fire types
+• Fire attackers taking Hidden Power Rock for opposing Fire and Flying targets.

 Competitive Matchup Analysis